dportik/dadi_pipeline/README.md

 | ***maxiter*** | 5 |  5  | 5 | 5 | 5 |
 | ***fold*** |  3 |  3  | 3 | 2 | 1 |

-In general, you should probably run three or more rounds and ensure the log-likelihoods are converging across replicates.
+In general, you should probably run multiple rounds and ensure the log-likelihoods are converging.

 **Caveats:**